CiscoDevNet/devnet-writing-guidelines/README.md

 # devnet-guidelines

-Instructions and guidelines for DevNet lab creation and beyond
+Instructions and guidelines on how to:

+  - create DevNet labs
+  - edit existing labs
+  - publish labs
+  - create and publish code samples

-These instructional labs and templates should only be published to and accessed from the Staged environment.
+These instructional labs and templates should only be published to and accessed from the [Staged](https://learninglabs.cisco.com:8867) environment.
 They should not be published to production.

-# Python Script
+# Python Scripts

-`script` folder contains a python script which sets up the directory structure for the user and copies necessary template files.
+The `scripts` folder contains python scripts that might be useful when authoring.
+The scripts are not required to author labs.

+For example, the `create_new_lab.py` script creates the directory structure and copies the template files that you need to create a new lab.
+Alternatively, you could do the same thing manually.

-### How to use it
+### How to use `create_new_lab.py`

-In terminal, run the script with `python3 start_here_for_LL.py`.
+In a terminal window run the script:

+`python3 create_new_lab.py`

 The script will create necessary folders and will prompt to enter additional information.
 Obtained information will be used to populate some values in JSON file.

 ```
 How would you like to name the root directory?
 00-lab-01